GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 # **PYTHON: OBJECT-ORIENTED PROGRAMMING**

 Previous chapter has explained and dealt with procedural and functional programming.
-The third scripting method, object-oriented programming is based around usage of classes and objects instead of functions.
+The third scripting method, object-oriented programming (abbrev.
+OOP) is based around usage of classes and objects instead of functions.

 ## Object